 Google breaks ground on $2B data center in Fort Wayne

 FORT WAYNE, Ind.
-(WISH) — Authorities broke ground Friday on a $2 billion data center southeast of downtown Fort Wayne.
+(WISH) — Google broke ground Friday on a $2 billion data center southeast of downtown Fort Wayne.

 WISHTV.com first reported on the Fort Wayne development in October, and confirmed in January that Google bought land for the development.
 The site sits amid 892 acres in the area of East Tillman Road and Adams Center Road.
 The area, southeast of downtown Fort Wayne, is the size of about 765 football fields.
 It’s about a mile north of the I-469 exit for Marion Center Road.